Steve Gorman: Other work

 Gorman spent 2004 on the road with the Stereophonics.
 His playing can also be heard on Warren Zevon's final studio recording The Wind, Bob Dylan's Greatest Hits Volume 3, Jack Casady's Dream Factor, Joe Firstman's The War of Women, John Corbett's self-titled debut album, Bo Bice's See The Light and 3, and the first album by Brothers of the Southland.
 Gorman is currently a member of Trigger Hippy along with Nashville friend Nick Govrik.

 Gorman has contributed drum tracks to the solo album from Lamb of God guitarist Mark Morton, scheduled for release on March 1, 2019.

+The Minnesota-based roots rock supergroup Golden Smog added Gorman as a member in November 2024.

+In 2025, Gorman, Darius Rucker, and R.E.M. (band) guitarist Mike Mills formed a supergroup called Howl Owl Howl, releasing the single "My Cologne."

 Steve Gorman Sports! and Steve Gorman Rocks!

 A lifelong sports fan, in March 2010, Gorman—with friends Mitch Blum and Brandon Gnetz—created the sports, music and pop culture podcast and website Steve Gorman Sports!.
 On the show Gorman tells tales of life on the road and riffs on current sports, music and pop culture events.
 Gorman's show was broadcast on a Nashville radio station with producer Austin Huff but he left the station in the summer of 2013.

 On January 2, 2014, it was announced that Gorman would join Fox Sports Radio as the host of a daily three-hour show with his cousin and co-host, Jeffrey Gorman, from 3pm to 6pm Eastern, broadcast immediately following Doug Gottlieb's show.
 Gorman's stint with Fox Sports Radio began on January 27, 2014.

 On September 11, 2018, the Fox Sports Network announced that Gorman's show would be removed from the network's lineup.

 On September 9, 2019, Steve Gorman Rocks! began airing on select Westwood One radio affiliates.